itsmib/itsmib/README.md

 # Hi there 👋
-I'm a Program Analyst (Application Developer L1) at Cognizant, building reliable backend systems with **Java**, **Spring Boot**, **RESTful APIs**, and **SQL**.
+I'm a Program Analyst at Cognizant, building reliable backend systems with **Java**, **Spring Boot**, **RESTful APIs**, and **SQL**.
 I focus on clean architecture, stable integrations, and scalable backend solutions for enterprise environments.

 ---

 ## 🚀 About Me
-- Backend developer specializing in **Java** and the **Spring ecosystem**
+- Java developer focused on **Spring**, **Spring Boot**, and building reliable, modular backend services
-- Experienced in designing and delivering **RESTful services** with strong security, validations, and layered architecture
+- Skilled in designing and implementing **RESTful APIs**, authentication flows, validations, and layered architecture
-- Hands-on experience with blockchain-based applications and enterprise integrations
-- Focused on production-grade quality, maintainability, and performance
+- Experience integrating applications with relational databases using **JPA**, **Hibernate**, and **JDBC**
+- Capable of building interactive and component-driven UIs using **React** for frontend requirements
+- Comfortable working with Git-based workflows, production deployment patterns, and API testing with Postman

 ---